 Signing the PDF File Yourself

 Let’s say your company sends you reports each week and needs your signature to approve the proposal.
-This whole process would take minutes, if not hours each week, and it requires numerous devices, such as a desktop, fax machine, and scanner, to be carried out successfully.
-The process of including physical signatures to each document not only slows down the workflow of your coworkers, but it also requires you to dedicate more time each week to physically signing documents.
+This whole process would take minutes if not hours each week, and it requires numerous devices, such as a desktop, fax machine, and scanner, to be carried out successfully.
+The process of including physical signatures to each document not only slows down the workflow of your coworkers but also requires you to dedicate more time each week to physically signing documents.

 Here are the simple steps to sign the PDF file yourself: